flepied/second-brain-agent/README.md

     GB --> I
 ```

+To be able to manipulate dates for activity reports.
+The system relies on some naming conventions.
+The first one is filenames containing `History`, `Journal` or `StatusReport` are considered journals with entries in this format: `## 02 Dec 2024` for each date.
+Other files can have an `## History` section with entries in this format: `### 02 Dec 2024` for each date.

+To classify documents, the second brain agent uses a concept of a domain per document.
+The domain metadata is computed for each document by removing numbers and these strings: `At`, `Journal`, `Project`, `Notes` and `History`.
+This is handy if you use a documents named like `WorkoutHistory202412.md` then the domain is `Workout`.

+To know which domain to use to filter documents, the second brain agent uses a special document that can be described in the `.env` files in the `SBA_ORG_DOC` variable and is defaulting to `SecondBrainOrganization.md`.
+This document describes the mapping between domains and other concepts if you want for example to separate work and personal activities.

 ## Installation

 You need a Python 3 interpreter, [`poetry`](https://github.com/python-poetry/install.python-poetry.org) and the `inotify-tools` installed.
 All this has been tested under Fedora Linux 38 on my laptop and Ubuntu latest in the CI workflows.
 Let me know if it works on your system.